pdang411/TalkAI/README.md

 python -m venv ai1

-source ai1/Scripts/activate  ("ai1" is the name of the file you can name it to your liking)
+source ai1/Scripts/activate  ("ai1" is the name of the file you can name it to your liking) use this for git ai1/Scripts/activate " use thsi for vscode"

 python -m venv filename

-source filename/Scripts/activate
+source filename/Scripts/activate for git

+filename/Scripts/activate for vscode terminal

 create virtual-venv file in your vscode terminal or pycharm